-Younger Coalescing Alluvial Fan
+Younger Coalescing Alluvial Fan (Arcf,)

 A series of younger coalescing alluvial fans rests on top of older coalescing alluvial fans north of Little Salt Creek Canyon.
-The younger fans are very similar to their older counterparts; however, they are considerably smaller in size, and they slope more steeply toward the valley.
+The younger fans are very similar to their older counterparts; however, what is similar then they are considerably smaller in size, and they slope more steeply toward the valley.
 The composition of these younger fans is also different from their older counterparts; most of the material is angular, pebble-size fragments of limestone that were derived from the Arapien Shale.
 These deposits are only 50-100 feet thick.